Posted on 02/15/17 by Susan Soroko

 We’re all familiar with how creativity and art feed our imagination, enhance our lives and beautify our world.
 But when it comes to business and economic development, is creative influence the new competitive advantage?

 These days it’s not just companies like Apple that are harnessing design and aesthetics to improve their products and market share.
-Workforce analysts are taking note of the value of creative industries while paying attention to the way creatives think.
+Workforce analysts are taking note of the value of creative industries while paying attention to the way creative people think.

 In 2013 the Bureau of Economic Analysis (BEA), in partnership with the National Endowment for the Arts (NEA), tallied the contribution of arts and cultural production to the U.S. economy at $702 billion.
 Yes, billions!
 From skill sets to problem solving, some speculate that an MFA is the new MBA.